 In the coastal areas and throughout much of the basin, overdraft conditions have caused groundwater levels to drop below sea level, creating a landward pressure gradient that causes seawater to move inland, mixing with fresh groundwater.
 The density difference between seawater and fresh water causes the fresh water to stratify above the seawater.
-As seawater encroaches into the fresh groundwater basin, water quality degrades, limiting the usability of groundwater for imgation and domestic purposes, and the wells have to be abandoned.
+As seawater encroaches into the fresh groundwater basin, water quality degrades, limiting the usability of groundwater for irrigation and domestic purposes, and the wells have to be abandoned.
 Seawater intrusion creates a progressive increase in the concentrations of chloride, magnesium, and/or other constituents in groundwater.
-Chloride is used as an indicative constituent for seawater intrusion; increasing chloride concentrations in well water samples are an indication of seawater intrusion.
+Chloride is used as an indicative constituent for seawater intrusion; increasing chloride concentrations in well water samples are an indication of Seawater intrusion.
 For agricultural uses, acceptable chloride concentrations range depending on the salt tolerance of the crop.
 However, water is likely to result in increasing problems for agricultural irrigation when chloride levels exceed 142 mg/L.

-CURRENT AND FUTURE WATER USE
+CURRENTAND FUTURE WATER USE

 The current total water demand is estimated at 71,500 acre feet per year (afy) with total groundwater demand estimated at 69,000 afy.
 Conservation measures are expected to reduce groundwater demand by 5,000 afy.
 The difference between total groundwater demand (69,000 afy) and a basin sustainable yield of 47,000 afy (assuming fluctuations in the supplemental water supply) is 17,000 afy.
-Groundwater modeling results indicate that PVWMA needs to supply a total of 18,500 afy to the coastal area in order to create a hydrostatic barrier to prevent further seawater intrusion into the groundwater basin while also meeting near-tern (2007) demand and 27,500 afy to prevent further seawater intrusion into the groundwater basin while also meeting near-tern (2007) demand and 27,500 afy to prevent further seawater intrusion into the groundwater basin while also meeting near-tern (2007) demand and 27,500 afy to prevent further seawater intrusion into the groundwater basin while also meeting near-tern (2007) demand and 27,500 afy to prevent further seawater intrusion into the groundwater basin while also meeting near-tern (2007) demand and 27,500 afy to prevent further seawater intrusion into the groundwater basin while also meeting near-tern (2007) demand and 27,500 afy to prevent further seawater intrusion into the groundwater basin while meeting future 2040 demands.
-The Harkins Slough project supplies approximately 1,100 afy of the 18,500 afy needed; PVWMA proposes to obtain the balance - 17,400 afy - via CVP water and other water sources.
+Groundwater modeling results indicate that PVWMA needs to supply a total of 18,500 afy to the coastal area in order to create a hydrostatic barrier to prevent further seawater intrusion into the groundwater basin while also meeting near-term (2007) demand and 27,500 afy to prevent further seawater intrusion into the groundwater basin while approximately 1,100 afy of the 18,500 afy needed; PVWMA proposes to obtain the balance - 17,400 afy - via CVP water and other water sources.